Google Cares About Who You Link To

 How to deal if website nature changed:

 You link a site that closed its business or sold its website.
 All links either broke down or some crap hat SEO purchase the website.
-Link suddenly became totally irrelevant due to redirection or became a part of link network.
+Link suddenly became totally irrelevant due to redirection or became a part of link casino online network.

 Some cases are easily locatable but others are hell to find especially when there are too many of them.
 I use Update scanner a firefox add-on to track website changes.
 There are other tools available as well but I personally like it because it automatically scans the page changes.
 It’s not a high level tool but still fulfill our needs.